 There are a few variations in clothes washers—some load from the top and others load from the front—but all washing machines are basically big tubs that fill up with water, agitate to scrub clothes, and spin to wring out the water.

-Of course, in addition to these basic functions, they may have any number of sophisticated settings and controls.
-Most new types incorporate some type of electronic timer.
+Of course, in addition to these basic functions, they may have any number of sophisticated settings including water temperature controls, steam options, and electronic timers.

 There are a number of problems you can fix quite simply, but washers have a variety of devices that, when they go wrong, are best left in the hands of a qualified repair person.